KDE/kde-builder/doc/source-reference/Module.md

 ## DESCRIPTION

-This is ksb::Module, one of the core classes within kdesrc-build.
-It represents any single "buildable" module that kdesrc-build can manage.
-It acts as a common interface to the multiple types of build systems and source control management systems that kdesrc-build supports.
+This is ksb::Module, one of the core classes within kde-builder.
+It represents any single "buildable" module that kde-builder can manage.
+It acts as a common interface to the multiple types of build systems and source control management systems that kde-builder supports.

 The many options available to the user are managed using setOption/getOption (but see also the ksb::OptionsBase class that this derives from).

-kdesrc-build manages persistent metadata for each module as well, see {set,get}PersistentOption
+kde-builder manages persistent metadata for each module as well, see {set,get}PersistentOption

 ## METHODS